-In its report Ensuring American Leadership in Advanced Manufacturing, in June 2011, the President's Council of Advisors on Science and Technology (PCAST) called for a partnership involving government, industry, and academia to identify the most pressing challenges and transformative opportunities to improve the technologies, processes and products across multiple manufacturing industries.
+The impetus to convene the original Advanced Manufacturing Partnership was sparked by the June 2011 Report Ensuring American Leadership in Advanced Manufacturing of the President's Council of Advisors on Science and Technology (PCAST), which called for a partnership across government, industry, and academia to identify the most pressing challenges and transformative opportunities to improve the technologies, processes and products across multiple manufacturing industries.

-To download the report, go to: PCAST AMP Steering Committee Report - Final July 17 2012
+To download the first report, go to: PCAST AMP Steering Committee Report - Final July 17 2012